rpalo/personal-blog/_posts/2017-04-25-built-in-methods.md

 tags: ruby tricks
 ---

 This is just going to be a quick one.
 Recently, I was working on something (that I will discuss in an upcoming post) on an airplane.
+I was using Ruby.
 Obviously I'm not going to fork out five whole dollars for the onboard internet access, so I was roughing it.
 I came across an error.

 {% highlight ruby %}
 if line.contains? "tags: "